 RPM will bring significant improvements to modernize the century-old corridor and allow CTA to serve customers in the area for the next 60 to 80 years.
-The Red Line improvements will modernize a transit corridor that is nearly 100 years old and can no longer handle additional trains to meet demand, including a 40 percent jump in rush hour ridership over the last five years.
+The Red Line improvements will modernize a transit corridor that is nearly 100 years old and can no longer handle additional trains to meet demand, including a 40 percent jump in rush hour ridership over a five-year period.

 - Faster, smoother rides with new track, bridges, and viaducts in the Red-Purple Bypass and Lawrence to Bryn Mawr Modernization areas, as well as signal upgrades along the entire Chicago Red-Purple corridor, allows for better through-put while also offering a smoother, quieter ride.

 - Less crowding and more frequent service with wider, longer station platforms in the Lawrence to Bryn Mawr section, upgraded electrical and signal capacity, and the elimination of bottlenecks at an outdated rail intersection, CTA can run more frequent train service during rush hour.
 This will allow CTA to expand service to accommodate up to 7,200 additional customers per hour (30% more than today) in the most constrained period, reducing passenger wait times and alleviating overcrowding to meet growing demand.